AkidaSoto/Squair/README.md

 C.) Habit formation over rides reward contingency changes (Action Chunking for Sequential Learning): https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3325518/

+D.) Motivation:
+    Reward type and changing motivations/goals.
+    This might be linked to B

 Gaming Features:

 Reward View: Each tile has the reward value visible for user Eating should be a seperate action?

 FORMULAS